Daniel-Bullock/ICS-Date-Conversion/README.md

 (note: unfortunately currently the only way to run the program is to download the program, working on a fix)

+Packages: I used several python packages to create this- [icalendar](https://pypi.org/project/icalendar/), pytz, and datetime, which you might need to install.
+A bulk of the code utilizes the icalendar library.

 Directions for running: